TheChymera/chymeric_tutorials/source/_posts/2014-07-19-1v1-risk-strategy.markdown

 \Pr(V\vert(5,3)) \approx 0.769
 $$

-The added benefit of splitting troops instead of placing them on the same territory decreases as the number of placeable troops goes up.
+Also, keep in mind that the added benefit of splitting troops instead of placing them on the same territory decreases as the number of placeable troops goes up.

 ####PR3 - Reinforce regions connected to multiple enemy territories
 Since you will want to attack in all cases where you have 3 available attackers (see next section), place your troops in a way that allows you to make optimal use of favorable outcomes -